aliyun/aliyun-log-jaeger/README.md

 ## Building

 Jaeger provides docker images that allows you to run various components in a convenient way.
-However, if you can't use docker in your environment, you can also build binary files that can run on the corresponding platform based on the source code directly.
+However, if you can't use docker in your environment, you can also build binary files that can run on the corresponding platform based on the source code directly or use the [release packages](https://github.com/aliyun/aliyun-log-jaeger/releases/tag/0.0.3).

 To get started, make sure you clone the Git repository into the correct location `github.com/jaegertracing/jaeger` relative to `$GOPATH`:
 ```